Joshp523/startup/README.md

    * User/family data
    * Categories (custom and stock)

-**DB** - Store family member authentication information, family members, transactions, categories, and goals in the database.
+5. **DB** - Store family member authentication information, family members, transactions, categories, and goals in the database.

-**WebSocket** - As each family member records a transaction, their transaction appears in the list and pie chart visible to all others _in that family_.
+6.**WebSocket** - As each family member records a transaction, their transaction appears in the list and pie chart visible to all others _in that family_.